CHIELDOnline/CHIELD/docs/help/Help_AddingData.md

 At the bottom of the page is a table that lets you manually enter causal links.
 Click the green "+" sign on the far right to add a new row.
 You can enter the [causal link specifications](Help_CausalLinkSpecifications.html) here.
 When you've finished entering the data for a row, click the green "+" icon in the last column of that row to add it to the table.

-You can **edit cells** of existing rows by clicking on the row, editing the cells, then clicking the green tick icon which appears on the right.
-The graphical display will be updated.
+You can **edit cells** of existing rows by clicking on the cell, editing the contents, then clicking the green tick icon which appears on the right.
+The graphical display will then be updated.
+Note you can also open cells for editing by clicking the blue "pencil" icon in the rightmost column of the table.

-You can **remove causal links** by clicking on a row in the table, then clicking the red X icon which appears on the right.
+You can **remove causal links** by finding the relevant row in the table and clicking the red "bin" icon for that row.

 ###  Add causal links from a csv file